incommatose/incommatose.github.io/_posts/2025-05-04-HTB-BigBang-Hard-Writeup.md

 <br>
 Gracias por leer este artículo, espero te haya sido de ayuda.
 Te dejo la cita del día:

-> [!quote] An invasion of armies can be resisted, but not an idea whose time has come.
+> An invasion of armies can be resisted, but not an idea whose time has come.
 > — Victor Hugo
 {: .notice--info}